 Step 5: Confirm your changes using AdGroupCriterionService.

-The next step to follow is adding filter products in a campaign.
+The next step to follow is adding filter products to a campaign.

 Filter products in a campaign